Why Is My Arm Hair White

 Consumer Trends

 There's a growing trend towards embracing natural hair color changes.
 Many individuals are choosing to forego traditional hair dyes and instead celebrate their gray or white hair.
-This shift reflects a broader cultural acceptance of aging and natural beauty.
+In practice, this shift reflects a broader cultural acceptance of aging and natural beauty.
 At the same time, there is increasing demand for products that can naturally enhance or maintain hair color without harsh chemicals.

 Tips and Expert Advice